-Haemophilus influenzae type b (Hib) is a deadly bacterium which can cause meningitis, pneumonia and septicaemia.
+A deadly bacterium that can cause meningitis, pneumonia and septicaemia – spread through sneezing and coughing.
 Hib is the third-leading vaccine-preventable cause of death in under-fives.
-In developing countries, where the vast majority of Hib deaths occur, the disease leaves up to 35% of survivors with disabilities.
-By 1999, 10 years after being licensed, Hib vaccine was only available in one low-income country.
+In lower-income countries, where most Hib deaths occur, the disease leaves up to 35% of survivors with disabilities.

 A viral infection that affects the liver and is transmitted by body fluids or the blood of infected people.
 HepB is the leading cause of liver cancer and is 50 times more infectious than HIV.
 Transmission of the virus from mother to newborn infant is a major contribution to disease in regions such as South-East Asia and the Western Pacific, where infection is widespread.
 Most cases could be avoided through vaccination.

 Gavi began supporting pentavalent vaccine in 2001.
 The goal was to boost the low uptake of Hib and hepB vaccines by making them part of routine immunisation programmes in low-income countries.
 Since 2012, Gavi has supported Hib and hepB vaccines only as part of the pentavalent vaccine.
 With our support, the pentavalent vaccine is now available in the world’s 73 lowest-income countries.

 Countries have seen remarkable benefits from this combination vaccine, including cost savings, improved programmatic efficiencies, increased coverage and equity, and reduced environmental impact – among other advantages.